 The IRS may from time to time announce special extensions of time under certain circumstances, such as extensions for presidentially-declared disasters or for service in, or in support of, the Armed Forces of the United States in a combat zone.
 See IRS.gov for announcements of special extensions.
 If you are relying on a special extension, check the box on line C and enter the exact language describing the announcement in the space provided.
 For example, indicate "Disaster Relief Extension" or "Combat Zone Extension."

-A participant is not required to be reported on Form 8955-SSA if,
+participant must be reported on Form 8955-SSA if:

 Caution! top If payment of the deferred vested retirement benefit ceases before ALL of the participant's benefit is paid to the participant or beneficiary, information on the participant's remaining benefit shall be filed on the Form 8955-SSA filed for the plan year following the last plan year within which the payment ceased.